Spicy Fifty cocktail

 Spicy Fifty cocktail with Cayenne Pepper garnish

-Salvatore Calabrese, one of the Master bartenders of our age, created the Spicy Fifty cocktail.
+Salvatore Calabrese, one of the best bartenders of our age, created the Spicy Fifty Cocktail.
 When you look at the list of ingredients, you can already tell you've got a unique mix of flavors in front of you.

 Spicy Fifty cocktail with Cayenne Pepper garnish